 Keystone received $977, 500 dollars from the government related to its meeting the Meaningful Use criteria noted in the implementation of the Electronic Medical Record.
 These dollars help to defray the cost of the Electronic Medical Record which was implemented throughout all the practices of Keystone.

-USG (United Solutions Group), an IT firm with Randy Fetting as President, and Keystone signed a two year contract.
+USG (United Solutions Group) and Keystone signed a two year contract.
 Effective in June 2012, USG became Keystone’s contracted IT department and service.
-Keystone will no long have its own IT operated department.
+Keystone will no longer have its own IT operated department.

 Concomitantly, Keystone reorganized its purchasing and facility functions into two separate departments with new leadership at the head of each department.